francoiskroll/FramebyFrame/README.md

 ## Experimental design commandments

-Or "recommendations"...
+* _**I shall have my controls in the same Zebrabox and from the same clutch**_
+As you are guaranteed to have variability between clutches and likely have variability between Zebraboxes (e.g. light levels or temperature not being exactly equal) or between runs.
+In other words, you _**never**_ want to be in a situation where you are comparing e.g. WT clutch1 vs KO clutch2, or WT Zebrabox1 vs KO Zebrabox2.
+In this situation, you are almost _guaranteed_ to find a difference because of clutch-to-clutch variability or box-to-box variability.
+Whether the animals' genotype also contributes to the difference you observe in this case is just wishful thinking.
+When doing experiments with stable knockout lines, this is why we track the offspring of an in-cross of heterozygous adults, i.e. the clutch is 25% homozygous (–/–), 50% heterozygous (+/–), 25% wild-type (+/+).
+More broadly, when analysing multiple experiments simultaneously, try to have every group represented in each Zebrabox.

+* _**I shall refrain from drawing important conclusions from a single clutch**_
+The variability between clutches can be _very_ important.
+Accordingly, drawing important conclusions from a single clutch is asking for future trouble, for example the phenotype not replicating in a more complex experiment.
+Try to track at least two clutches to control for biological (clutch-to-clutch) and technical (Zebrabox-to-Zebrabox or run-to-run) variability.
+Give all your replicates to the LME command and let it worry about it, I think this is a better solution than calculating statistics on experiments one by one.

+* _**I shall refrain from comparing absolute datapoints between clutches**_
+Again, the variability between clutches can be _very_ important, so making comparisons where both the group and the clutch/Zebrabox are different (e.g. wild-type from clutch #1 vs homozygous from clutch #2) is asking for wrong conclusions.
+It is still possible to do comparisons between clutches (e.g. is the effect size larger in clutch #1 vs clutch #2 ?), but you will need to normalise the datapoints to within-clutch and within-Zebrabox controls first, using for example _Z_-scores.

+* _**I shall randomise the well positions as best as possible**_
+Disclaimer: I do not know how important this is, but probably best to be safe.
+When you place the larvae in the wells, do you know which group each larva belongs to (e.g. injected vs uninjected or drug-treated vs DMSO)?
+If yes, then alternate the rows or columns to avoid edge effects (e.g. water from the well evaporates faster from the outer rows/columns).
+If you are tracking the offspring of a cross (e.g. heterozygous in-cross) and will genotype the larvae _after_ the experiment, then the wells are already randomised.
+Problem solved!

-* _**I shall track a single clutch in each Zebrabox**_
+* _**(optional) I shall track a single clutch in each Zebrabox**_
 Where clutch means offspring from the same parents and (ideally) mating event.
-Or in other words: I recommend you do not mix multiple clutches in the same Zebrabox.
+The easiest experimental design is one where you have one clutch per Zebrabox/experiment.
+In other words, I recommend you do not mix multiple clutches in the same Zebrabox.

-If you are lucky enough to have multiple Zebraboxes and a very large clutch, you can track the same clutch in two Zebraboxes.
-You should mention this when calculating the LME statistics so it can adapt the random effects accordingly (more details in Documentation).
+**_exception 1_**: if you are lucky enough to have multiple Zebraboxes and a very large clutch, you can track the same clutch in two Zebraboxes.
+You should mention this when calculating the LME statistics so it can adapt the random effects accordingly (more details in DOCUMENTATION, below `LMEdaynight()`).
 For example:

 ```r
 LMEreport(paDir=c(here('220906_run1', 'bhvparams'),